mever-team/FairBench/docs/basics/reports.md

 between explainable objects and other numbers and the outcome will be normal python numbers.

-As an example, here we use these fields to retrieve posterior estimations contributing to calculating the *baysian* branch of the minprule metric in the *isecreport*:
+As an example, below we use these fields to retrieve posterior estimations contributing to calculating the *baysian* branch of the minprule metric in the *isecreport*.

 ```python
 report = fb.isecreport(vals)